 About Us

-Minute Women Home Care is a premium, non-medical, live-in care service provider that enables our clients to live at home with dignity and respect by assisting with their activities of daily living.
+Minute Women Home Care is a premium, non-medical, at-home dementia care provider that enables our clients to live at home with dignity and respect by assisting with their activities of daily living.
 We support families in their mission to allow their parents to age in place rather than transition to a nursing facility.

 Connect With Us